 According to the FAO, industrialised countries do not generally subsidise horticultural producers directly, and there are no price support mechanisms.
 There is indirect support through processing subsidies (e.g. for citrus in the EU), provision of phytosanitary services and support to generic advertisement and export promotion programmes (in the USA and the EU).
-There are mixed reports of the level of domestic support for the FFV sector which is explained by the fact that most data is incomplete.
-The substantial production of the province of the support for the FFV sector which is explained by the fact that most data is incomplete.
+60 There are mixed reports of the level of domestic support for the FFV sector which is explained by the fact that most data is incomplete.
+61